vdemichev/DiaNN/README.md

 A report with protein and precursor ion quantities is produced.

 **Download**: https://github.com/vdemichev/DiaNN/releases
-(it's recommended to use the latest version - DIA-NN 1.7.12)
+(it's recommended to use the latest version - either DIA-NN 1.7.12 or the latest development build 1.7.14)

 **DIA-NN manual**: https://github.com/vdemichev/DiaNN/blob/master/DIA-NN%20GUI%20manual.pdf
 Please also check the commands listed below.